MartinanderssonDotcom/groovy-testing/README.md

 For example, private and protected keywords exists but has no meaning and final local variables are mutable.
 There exists a godzillion different hook methods.
 At least one such method even change semantics depending on how it is used (invokeMethod) and the call order is not exactly easy to decipher.

 I get a feeling that "anything goes" with Groovy and I can see why people use it for DSL:s and scripts.
-Me personally and thus far, I would never consider Groovy as a plausible candidate for large-scale serious application development.
+Me personally, I would hesitate using Groovy for a new professional-graded application.
+Surely I will change my mind as I progress in my knowledge and I am looking forward to learning Groovy.